rusyasoft/rusyasoft.github.io/_posts/2018-05-09-ddd-aggregate.md

 ![No Image](/assets/2018-05-09-ddd-aggregate/CascadingDeletion.png)

-<center> Aggregates are not always the answer to the problem !!! </center>
+**WARNING: Aggregates are not always the answer to the problem !!!**